johnrm174/model-railway-signalling/README.md

 by the signal (feathers or theatre).
 If the signal has a subsidary associated with it, this is always mapped to a single DCC address.

-Not all signals/points that exist on the layout need to have a DCC Mapping configured - If no
-DCC mapping has been defined, then no DCC commands will be sent.
+Not all signals/points that exist on the layout need to have a DCC Mapping configured - If no DCC mapping has been defined, then no DCC commands will be sent.
 This provides flexibility for including signals on the schematic which are "off scene" or for progressively "working up" the signalling scheme for a layout.
 <pre>
+Public types and functions:

 map_dcc_signal - Map a signal to one or more DCC Addresses Mandatory Parameters:
       sig_id:int - The ID for the signal to create a DCC mapping for